“Your advice and clarity were invaluable in what was a very complex matter. The result has given both my mother and myself peace of mind.”

 ‘Emily’, Safeguarding Client

-If you need help with a safeguarding investigation or need assistance with taking steps to protect a potentially vulnerable adult, contact our Community Care Law team.
-Cate Searle and the community care law team have a wealth of experience in protecting vulnerable adults from exploitation and can provide specialist advice on a range of matters.
+If you need help with a safeguarding investigation or need assistance with taking steps to protect a potentially vulnerable adult, contact our team of community care lawyers today on 01273 609911, or email firstname.lastname@example.org.